hypo69/hypo/pytest/gemini - set 2/en/src/ai/helicone/__init__.md

     assert isinstance(MODE, str)

 # The following tests are placeholders.
 No actual functionality is present to test in the provided code.
-# These tests demonstrate the structure and approach for testing constants and functions that may exist in the actual code.
+# These tests demonStarte the structure and approach for testing constants and functions that may exist in the actual code.

 # Example - Hypothetical function
 def example_function(input_data):